 The EU Commission has proposed several initiatives but there is not a common framework for professional skills of ICH operators in particular with reference to the ESCO system.
 Therefore, among other results, IO2 pointed out the most frequent competencies defined in the Country Reports and would feed the design and development of training modules that will follow (IO3 - Develop and deliver training).ankara dershane fiyatları

-NICHE aims at enhancing entrepreneurship in the Intangible Cultural Heritage (ICH) sector by developing innovative training for the underserved cohort of professionals (and prospective ones) who operate in ICH to promote entrepreneurial initiatives in the sector, enhance its competitiveness and sustain its growth.
+NICHE is a 24-month Erasmus + project that is currently running by a consortium of 9 partners from 7 European countries (Island, Ireland, Italy, Spain, Greece, Sweden, Belgium).
+The objective of NICHE (Nurturing Intangible Cultural Heritage for Entrepreneurship) is to enhance entrepreneurship in the ICH sector by developing innovative training for the underserved cohort of professionals (and prospective ones) who operate in ICH to promote entrepreneurial initiatives in the sector, enhance its competitiveness and sustain its growth.